chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

   - `os_snapshot_user_access_key_secret`

   Add this to your `config.toml`
-- If you choose `backup_config` as `s3` then provide the bucket name to field `s3_bucketName`.
-If `s3_bucketName` exist it is directly used for backup configuration and if it doesn't exist then deployment process will create `s3_bucketName`.
+- If you choose `backup_config` as `s3`, provide the bucket name to field `s3_bucketName`.
+If `s3_bucketName` exists, it is directly used for backup configuration, and if it doesn't exist, then the deployment process will create `s3_bucketName`.
-- We recommended to use `backup_config` to be set to `s3` at the time of deployment.
+- We recommended using `backup_config` to be set to `s3` at the time of deployment.

 {{< warning >}}

-- PLEASE DO NOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"
+- PLEASE DO NOT MODIFY THE WORKSPACE PATH.
+It should always be "/hab/a2_deploy_workspace"
 - We currently don't support AD managed users in nodes.
-We only support local linux users.
+We only support local Linux users.

 {{< /warning >}}